FKA twigs Said Abuse ‘Can Happen to Anybody.’ It Happened To Me.

 I’d just arrived from a week-long trip to Japan and was ready for that Hollywood-movie feeling when we finally saw each other after being apart.
 We’d embrace and maybe the love I’d been hoping to feel would finally spark because, as they say, distance makes the heart grow fonder.

-I met up with him at a club in the Lower East Side where he and a group of his medical school classmates planned to hang out after finishing a big exam.
+I met up with him at a club where he and a group of his medical school classmates planned to hang out after finishing a big exam.
 As soon as I entered, he hugged me, the drunkest I’d seen him save for one occasion.
 He noticed the small fashionable backpack I was wearing (which I thought looked cute with my outfit) and said dismissively, “Why would you bring a backpack to a club?”

 That was the beginning of an unstoppable spiral.